rayyan35p/tp/docs/UserGuide.md

 * The employee(s) will be unassigned from the project
 * Each employee index __must be separated with a space.__
 * The project and employee index refers to the index number shown in the displayed project and employee list.
+* If the employee is assigned to a task within the project, the employee will be unassigned from the task as well.

 ### Delete a project: `deleteP`